mzuther/StempelWerk/README.md

 ### `stencil_dir_name`

-Name of directory that contains stencils.
-All files in `template_dir/stencil_dir_name` will be loaded into Jinja and can be referenced from other templates at runtime.
+Name of the directory that contains stencils.
+There may be one or more directories with this name, and all of them must be located somewhere under `template_dir`.
+This ensures that stencils are loaded into Jinja and can be referenced from templates at runtime.

-In addition, files in any directory matching this name will not be rendered.
+In addition, files in directories matching this name will not be rendered.

 ### `included_file_extensions`